 Aruba

-Our second port was the island of Aruba, and like Curaçao it’s another Dutch territory close to Venezuela.
-I’d heard mixed reviews about Aruba so as I’d just done an island experience tour I decided to go it alone and rent a car.
+Our second stop was the island of Aruba, another Dutch territory near Venezuela, similar to Curaçao.
+I’d heard mixed opinions about Aruba, so instead of joining another guided trip, I decided to explore on my own and rented a car.

-You dock in the town of Oranjestad, which feels busy a bit like Miami.
-It wasn’t that easy to find a car rental, but I did find a Hertz office inside a hotel.
-The car was small and a bit beaten up, and cost $60 for 24 hours.
-I had a list of places to visit, here are my thoughts.
+You dock in Oranjestad, which has a bustling vibe, almost like a mini Miami.
+Finding a car rental wasn’t straightforward, but I eventually found a Hertz office inside a hotel.
+The car was small and a bit worn, but it cost $60 for 24 hours, so I went with it.
+Armed with a list of places to visit, I set off to explore.

-My first stop was the California Lighthouse, a viewpoint where everyone stops at.
-It was busy and honestly not worth it; however, the trip north was made worthwhile by my stop at Hadicurari Beach, a stunning kitesurfing spot on the West Coast.
-I then headed south to a hidden gem of a beach called Mangel Halto (a nice insider tip I got).
-It’s small and you can find your own private beach hidden in the mangroves, if you’re looking for a secluded beach escape, I’d recommend taking a taxi here.
+My first stop was the California Lighthouse, a popular viewpoint.
+It was crowded and honestly didn’t live up to the hype.
+But the journey north was redeemed by a visit to Hadicurari Beach, a breathtaking kitesurfing spot on the West Coast.
+Afterward, I headed south to Mangel Halto, a hidden gem of a beach.
+Tucked away in the mangroves, it’s a perfect spot for a private, secluded beach experience.
+If you’re after some peace and quiet, I’d recommend taking a taxi to this tranquil escape.

 My next stop was to see the beautiful street art of San Nicolas.
 A good starting point is Charlie’s Bar, which certainly attracts the tourists but is fascinating.
 From there you can wander the streets and admire the artwork.
 Close to San Nicolas is Baby Beach, a popular stop with several of the tours.
 But this was far too busy for my liking, which is a shame as it’s a stunning spot.